Matthias Goerne, baritone

 Alexander Schmalcz

 Alexander Schmalcz received his first piano lessons as a chorister in Dresden Kreuzchor; studied at the Conservatory of Dresden and Utrecht and the Guildhall School of Music and Drama in London.
 He has won numerous awards, including the contest Nederlands Impressariat 1995 (together with his piano trio) the Gerald Moore Award and the award of companion Megan Foster in 1996.
 He acts regularly in the most important concert halls as the Wigmore Hall in London, the Schubertiade Schwarzenberg, the Concertgebouw in Amsterdam, the Royal Opera House in London or the Kennedy Center in Washington DC.
-He works regularly with singers like Matthias Goerne, Peter Schreier, Daughters Grace, Konrad Jarnot or Stephan Loges.
+He works regularly with singers like Matthias Goerne, Konrad Jarnot or Stephan Loges.
 His companions of chamber music include the Petersen Quartet and the cellist Keys Reichardt.
 He is a professor at the Robert Schumann Conservatory in Dusseldorf from 1999.